How to save energy at home

 One of the biggest problems homeowners face is air leakage.
 Conditioned air that constantly seeps through cracks and is replaced by unconditioned air will cost homeowners big bucks, says Nicholson.

-"Sealing leaks could cut heating and cooling bills anywhere from five to 40 percent, depending on how many you have," he added.
+Repairing sealing leaks could cut your heating and cooling bills anywhere from 5-40%

 Use your hand to feel for air around cracks near doors, windows and anywhere the exterior structure of the home has been joined together.
 Leaks can be sealed with caulk, weather stripping, spray foam insulation or even Flex Seal®.